 Here are a couple great examples, which are optimized for conversion that you can draw inspiration from.

-This landing page, like the one above, keeps it simple.
+Lendio, a new business financing tool also keep their landing pages simple.
 It tells visitors exactly what to expect and has a contrasting CTA button and four-piece benefit-list above-the-fold.